 The school fully recognises its Child Protection responsibilities within the broader context of safeguarding.
 The school aims to provide an environment in which there are effective systems for promoting the welfare of all pupils in our care, from school security measures to our wide range of policies, including Health and Safety.
 This policy provides guidance for all who may come across Child Protection concerns within the context of their interaction with the school.
-Safeguarding and Child Protection Policy - v6.2 - 08/02/2024

 It describes procedures that are in accordance with government guidance and refers to local inter-agency procedures put in place by local safeguarding partners.
 We recognise that all staff, including volunteers, have a full and active part to play in protecting pupils from harm.